Create Transaction

 isVpn(boolean),isTor(boolean),isProxy(boolean),governmentAccount(boolean)

-Your external ID for the destination entity
+Your external ID for the destination entity.
+After a successful link, stored as

-Tax or document ID of the destination counterparty at the root of the request.
+entities.external_id.Tax or document ID of the destination counterparty at the root of the request.
 Third linking fallback: used only if

 ISO 2-letter country code of destination (e.g., βUSβ, βBRβ, βARβ)